esratolunay/microservices-project/README.md

 ## Database configuration

-In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
-A similar setup is provided for MySql in case a persistent database configuration is needed.
+In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data A similar setup is provided for MySql in case a persistent database configuration is needed.
-Dependency for Connector/J, the MySQL JDBC driver is already included in the `pom.xml` files.
+Dependency for Connector/J, the MySQL JDBC driver is already included in the `pom.xml` files

 ### Start a MySql database